Predictive analytics in retail:

 As a result, retailers can maximize the effectiveness of ads and promotions by improved targeting, resulting in higher ROI from their strategies.

-Creating pricing strategies
+Optimizing pricing strategies

 Predictive analytics help retailers analyze market conditions and customer data for product pricing optimization, helping them increase profits and gain a competitive advantage.
 Predictive analytics can also identify and analyze customer segments for common e-commerce trends or customer behavior patterns.
-This allows businesses to tailor their products, services, and their pricing accordingly, increasing sales.
+This allows businesses to tailor their products, services, and their pricing accordingly, increasing future sales.

 immediate margin performance improvement due to data-driven pricing management